Bob Moore's Coding Tips

 My name is Bob Moore.
 Only my mother and the taxman have ever called me Robert.

-• watch movies
+• Watch movies

 • read a lot of books (majoring in evolutionary biology, computing, psychology and history though I have been reading a lot of Richard Morgan sci-fi recently).
 I usually manage 6-7 books a month.
 If I ever get on Desert Island Discs, when they ask me to name a luxury item I'll specify a library.

-• worry about my weight 2.
+• Worry about my weight 2.

 Gosh, what a thrilling life I lead.